hydroper/rust-langmeantree/README.md

 Definition order is sensitive.
 Define submeanings after their inherited meanings while using the `struct` keyword.

-If you define in `struct`s in any order, you may get a compile-time error; luckily, it is easy to identify these cases as structures that were failed to be processed are ignored.
+If you define `struct`s in any order, you may get a compile-time error; luckily, it is easy to identify these cases as structures that were failed to be processed are ignored.

 ## Example